 Total hospital charges vary based on the type of care provided.
 The total charges can differ from patient to patient for the same service, depending on your personal health conditions and course of treatment.

 The Healthcare Financial Management Association has published a booklet, called “Understanding Healthcare Prices: A Consumer Guide,” which can help you understand where to get answers to your questions about healthcare prices, compare prices among providers and manage your out-of-pocket costs.
-View the guidebook online.
+Access guidebooks online.

 You may also visit the Illinois Hospital Report Card website to compare Illinois hospitals’ average charges for nearly 50 major diagnoses, along with quality and patient satisfaction scores.

 Trinity Health Public Policy and Federal Advocacy is committed to working with consumers, payers and policymakers on developing the best solutions for achieving price transparency goals.
 Our active participation in CMS rule-making process reflects a strong interest in public policies that support better health, better care and lower costs to ensure affordable, high quality, and people-centered care for all.
 Download a copy of Trinity Health Price Transparency policy card.

 Understanding health care terminology around price poses significant challenges for patients.
 If you ask a group of people to define what "price" is, it is likely you will get a variety of answers.
 Below are definitions to help frame understanding on this issue: